2020 Food Tour of Central Japan

 Kanazawa and Noto Peninsula are well recognised destinations by international foodies.
 At the scenic rural lands of the Noto Peninsula, we visit a centuries-old morning market and an exquisite lacquerware private studio.
 A pause for lunch at a Michelin-starred restaurant in the middle of a remote rice paddy gives you a great surprise and shows you how much this fertile peninsula is sought after by serious foodies.

-Surrounded by centuries-old Buddhist temples, enchanting side streets and strong cultural exposure in Kyoto, you sample sophisticated vegetarian cuisine and learn about the cultivation of premium green tea and sake.
+In Kyoto, you sample sophisticated Buddhist vegetarian cuisine called shojin ryori.
+Kyoto is where Japanese green tea cultivation started and we will have an exclusive tasting of premium green tea.
 No food tour would be complete without experiencing Osaka's amazing range of street-food.

-The 2019 Food Tour of Central Japan is perfect for those who want to learn more about the UNESCO-recognised world of washoku (Japanese cuisine).
-It also suits active travellers who like exploring by foot and who seek an authentic introduction to the iconic sights of central Japan – both classic and hidden.
+The 2020 Food Tour of Central Japan is perfect for those who enjoy food and food-related activities along with the iconic sights of central Japan – both classic and hidden.

-Places visited: Tokyo, Yokohama, Ibaragi, Kanazawa, Shirakawago, Noto Peninsula, Kyoto and Osaka
+Places visited: Tokyo, Yokohama, Ibaraki, Kanazawa, Shirakawago, Noto Peninsula, Kyoto and Osaka

 Transport: Bullet train, express & commuter trains, ferry, bus, private minivan and taxi